MuchaiSr/MuchaiSr/README.md

 - 👋 Hi, I’m Muchai Collins
-- 👀 I’m interested in working with data structures and algorithms
 - 🌱 I’m currently learning JavaScript
 - 📫 How to reach me: email @muchaicollins06@gmail.com